 - Explore Aqaba fort.
 Currently under restoration, but a historic sight to see in Aqaba once finished

 - Aqaba Archaeological Museum.
-With a milestone of the ancien Trajan road, the forerunner of the King’s Highway.
+With a milestone of the ancient Trajan road, the forerunner of the King’s Highway.
 Unfortunately also closed due to renovation.

 As Jordan is so small, a day trip to either Wadi Rum, Petra or the Dead Sea is easily manageable with your own wheels or taxi driver.
 Your Aqaba Holiday can easily become a way to explore more of Jordan!